-The Ross Registrar's Office will load MSCM students into the required Fall 2016 core, with the exception of required Ross and/or Engineering electives.
+Ross Academic Services will load MSCM students into the required Fall 2017 core, with the exception of required Ross and/or Engineering electives.
 It is YOUR responsibility to make sure you are registering for and completing the appropriate courses and requirements.
-If you have not fulfilled all of your core requirements by December 2016, you will not graduate.
+If you have not fulfilled all of your core requirements by December 2017, you will not graduate.

 Q. What are my core requirements?

 A. Review the core curriculum for MSCM students.